A Youth Advisory Research Board Model for Climate Impact Education

 We want to involve youth in addressing challenges that face their communities–specifically climate impact.
 We hired 15 youth to create a Youth Advisory Research Board (YARB) at OMSI.
 These youth honed their skills, advised on projects, developed creative activities to communicate about climate impact, and engaged the public as climate impact educators.

-We also had our research team explore the factors of the YARB that empower youth to engage in climate impact education as ISE professionals.
+We also had our research team explore the factors of the YARB that empower youth to engage in climate impact education as ISL (informal STEM learning) professionals.
 We think that our findings will help to guide informal science educators who want to include the youth voice in their work and inspire researchers to more deeply explore the YARB model.

 Reilly, R., Barrientos, F., & Lyday, C. (2022, October 6-9).
 Looking Ahead: Museums and Youth Collaborating in Climate Justice [Conference Session].
 2022 WMA Annual Meeting, Portland.

 Shagott, T. (2022, September 12-15).
 Youth Lead the Way: Museums Learning With and From Youth to Advance Climate Action [Conference Session].
-2022 ASTC Annual Conference, Pittsburg.
+2022 ASTC Annual Conference, Pittsburgh.

 Sciencenter, Ithaca NY